GalSim-developers/GalSim/INSTALL.md

 while), you can restrict to Boost Python and math by using `--with-python` `--with-math` on the `./b2` commands.
-Currently we are only using Boost Python, but there may be parts of the math library we want to use so installing these two will likely be sufficient for the forseeable future.
+Currently we are only using Boost Python, but there may be parts of the math library we want to use so installing these two will likely be sufficient for the foreseeable future.

-Once you have installed Boost, you can check that it links to the version of Python that will be used for GalSim and on which you have installed Numpy and Pyfits by typing
+Once you have installed Boost, you can check that it links to the version of Python that will be used for GalSim and on which you have installed NumPy and PyFITS by typing

     ldd <YOUR_BOOST_LIB_DIR>/libboost_python<POSSIBLE_SUFFIX>.so (Linux)
     otool -L <YOUR_BOOST_LIB_DIR>/libboost_python<POSSIBLE_SUFFIX>.dylib (OSX)